 The proliferation of WMD is defined as potentially the greatest threat to European security.
 The consequences of the illicit manufacture, transfer and circulation of small arms and light weapons (SALW) are central to the other four challenges defined in the Strategy.

-2. In parallel, on 12 December 2003, the European Council adopted a Strategy against the proliferation of WMD hich states that WMD and missile proliferation put at risk the security of EU Member States, their people and their interests around the world.
+In parallel, on 12 December 2003, the European Council adopted the Strategy against the proliferation of WMD which states that WMD and missile proliferation put at risk the security of EU Member States, their people and their interests around the world.
 The EU must act with resolve, using all instruments and policies at its disposal.
-The ultimate objective is to prevent, deter, halt and where possible, eliminate WMD proliferation programmes of concern worldwide.
+The ultimate objective is to prevent, deter, halt and – where possible – eliminate WMD proliferation programmes of concern worldwide.